Wage Calculator

 Locked-in running cost estimates

-Novated leases use estimated km and costs to set your pre-tax deduction.
-If you drive less than expected, any over-budgeted funds may be lost or reduce your next period's deductions.
-If you drive more, you pay the excess from after-tax income.
+Novated leases use estimated kilometres and costs to set your pre-tax deduction.
+Drive less than expected and over-budgeted funds may be lost or roll forward; drive more and you pay the excess from after-tax income.

 End-of-employment risk

-Cars above the LCT threshold are not eligible for the EV FBT exemption.
+Cars above the fuel-efficient LCT threshold ($91,387 for 2025-26) are not eligible for the EV FBT exemption.
 Check the current threshold before choosing a vehicle.

 Reportable fringe benefits

-Even if FBT-exempt (EV), the grossed-up value of the car benefit is reported as a 'reportable fringe benefit amount' on your payment summary.
-This can affect your Medicare levy surcharge, HECS repayment rate, and family tax benefit thresholds.
-If that is relevant to you, the HECS/HELP repayment guide and income tax guide show where those amounts flow through.
+Even when FBT-exempt (EV), the grossed-up value of the car benefit is reported as a "reportable fringe benefit amount".
+This can affect your Medicare levy surcharge, HECS repayment income, and family tax benefit thresholds.
+The HECS/HELP repayment guide and income tax guide show where those amounts flow through.

 Frequently Asked Questions